Claude Stokes

 He commanded the first detachment of the British Army to go to Baku arriving on 4 August 1918.

 He was appointed British High Commissioner in Transcaucasia, based in the Georgian capital of Tiflis, from 1920 to 1921.

 He retired from the Indian Army 1 October 1922.

-From 1931–1940 he was British Vice consul in Nice, France.
+From 1931 to 1940 he was British Vice consul in Nice, France.

 Family life

 Stokes had married Olga Postovsky in Turkey in the early 1920s and they had a daughter.
 Stokes died at 22B Roland Gardens in South Kensington London on 7 December 1948.